sonic-net/sonic-gnmi/doc/grpc_telemetry.md

    * [AutoTest](#autotest)
    * [Performance and Scale Test](#performance-and-scale-test)

-# Overview of gRPC data telemetry in SONiC
+# Overview of gRPC system data telemetry in SONiC

 At the daily operation of datacenter network, being able to get the underlying characteristics of the network devices - either operational state or configuration, efficiently and quickly in structured format, will greatly facilitate the analysis of network status and improve network stability.
 Besides the traditional data collecting methods like SNMP, syslog and CLI,  gRPC is the modern communication protocol supported by SONiC for telemetry streaming.

-The implementation of gRPC data telemetry is largely based on [gNMI](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md) (gRPC Network Management Interface) with customization for SONiC.
+The implementation of gRPC system data telemetry is largely based on [gNMI](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md) (gRPC Network Management Interface) with customization for SONiC.

 # Data available in SONiC